During the Covid-19 pandemic, many have written about the immune system turning against us.

 And in Science magazine, esteemed virologist Peter Piot said of COVID-19: It’s a result of your immune defense going into overdrive.
 Many people do not die from the tissue damage caused by the virus, but from the exaggerated response of their immune system.

-Whether the immune system causes misdirected fire in COVID-19 is an open question.
+Whether the immune system causes misdirected fire in COVID-19 is an open question, although the Kawasaki-like disease caused by COVID-19 seems to be the real deal.
 But we do know that friendly fire from the immune system is a real, and sometimes lethal problem.

 Borrelia spirochetes remodel their outer surface lipoproteins when they transition from ticks to humans; these changes help the microbes avoid detection from their host, acting like an invisibility cloak.
 On the other side, hosts have been under selection to become very good at detecting subtle cues of pathogens that can trigger an immune response that clears the infection.
 When penicillin is given for syphilis, the microbial surface undergoes changes, revealing molecular patterns that initiate antibody and complement-driven immune responses.
 In this way, antibiotics can suddenly reveal widespread infection to the immune system.
 For patients with the JH reaction, antibiotics can tip the contest between pathogen and host too far towards host immunity, sometimes unleashing a devastating, fatal immune response.